foreverbell/BadAppleOS/README.md

 * Except some necessary booting code written in Assembly, other code is purely written in C++(11).
 * A minimal STL port.
 * Artify the plain text to a great ASCII Art.
-* ... and this operating system is only 200K!
+* ... and this operating system is only 180K (depends on your compiler)!

 # Toolchains